 The climate is temperate and dry, temperatures vary between 19ºC and 21ºC and there are 2 seasons: from October to April, which is hot and rainy; between May and September it is dry, with average temperatures of 2ºC and 10ºC in the coldest months and 18ºC to 25ºC in periods of warmer weather.

 The city of Kuito was named in the colonial era as Silva Porto.
-Often called the 'martyr city' for the effects of the war, this city that has rapidly changed with new buildings auspicious a bright future.
+Often called the “Martyr City” due to the effects of the war, this city that has rapidly transformed itself with new buildings that augurs well for a bright future.

 Be dazzled by the Umpulo Forest Reserve, which has an area of 4,500km2 and enormous richness in exotic species.
 This reserve is bordered on the north by the Cunene River, on the east by the Chimbandanga River, on the west by the Kwanza River and on the south by the Chimbandanga River.

-The Luango Integral Natural Reserve is also a must-visit.
+also the Luando Integral Natural Reserve is a must visit.
 It is shared by Malange and is known as a bird paradise, given its wide variety.
 Here you can find Palanca Negra Gigante, Palanca Real, Songue and Inhala.

-The Kambadua Lagoon, formed by a tributary of the Kakuito River, is 3 km long and 150 meters wide and is an excellent resource for sport fishing.
+THE Kambadua Lagoon, formed by a tributary of the Kakuito River, it is 3 km long and 150 meters wide and is an excellent resource for sport fishing.

-Wongo Falls are located 18km north of Kuito, on the Nduluma River, in the commune of Truba.
+At Wongo Falls they are located 18km north of Kuito, on the Nduluma river, in the commune of Truba.